turingschool-examples/frontend-mod-1-prework/day_2/README.md

 ## Save your day 2 file in git and push to GitHub

-Using the commit message: `day2-exercises.md`, add, commit, and push your changes to GitHub!
+Using the commit message: `Add day 2`, add, commit, and push your changes to GitHub!